-We utilize active ownership strategies to encourage companies to aggressively pursue a path toward a carbon-neutral future.
+We utilize active ownership strategies to encourage companies to pursue a path toward a net zero emissions future.

-- Set greenhouse gas (GHG) emissions reduction targets based on widely accepted scientific research.
-Specifically, we ask companies to set “science-based targets” (SBTs) aligned with the Paris Climate Agreement, which aims to limit the increase in the global average temperature to below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
-In 2018, the Intergovernmental Panel on Climate Change reinforced that global temperature rise must not exceed 1.5°C if the world is to avoid catastrophic impacts of climate.
+Specifically, we ask companies to set “science-based targets” (SBTs) aligned with the Paris Climate Agreement, which aims to limit the increase in the global average temperature to below 1.5° Celsius if the world is to avoid catastrophic impacts of climate.
 To achieve this goal, emissions must halve by 2030, and decrease to net zero by 2050.

-The two threads of our climate engagement strategy are interrelated and self-reinforcing.
-As companies set science-based targets, they are signaling to lawmakers that addressing climate change makes good business sense, enabling legislators and regulators to develop sound public policy solutions to mitigate climate change.
-With a rational and effective public policy framework in place, companies are better able to achieve climate-related goals.
+The two components of our climate engagement strategy are interrelated and self-reinforcing.
+As companies set science-based targets, they signal to lawmakers that addressing climate change makes good business sense, enabling legislators and regulators to develop sound public policy solutions.
+With an informed and effective public policy framework in place, companies are better able to mitigate climate risk and achieve climate-related goals.

-We consider several indicators of corporate performance related to climate that inform our engagement, including GHG reduction initiatives, energy efficiency and natural resource conservation, commitment to renewable fuel sources, and public policy positions.
+We consider several indicators of corporate performance related to climate that inform our engagement, including GHG reduction initiatives, energy efficiency and natural resource conservation, commitment to renewable fuel sources, public policy positions, and lobbying activity.

 Solutions to climate change must consider the supply and demand for energy.
-Thus we engage both energy suppliers (i.e. fossil fuel companies and utilities) and corporate users.
+Thus we engage both suppliers (i.e., fossil fuel companies and utilities) and corporate users of energy.

 Climate change affects different sectors and industries in distinct ways.
-The Sustainability Accounting Standard Board (SASB) describes climate risk as “ubiquitous but differentiated.”
+The SASB Standards describe climate risk as “ubiquitous but differentiated.”
 While companies face unique discrete risks associated with climate change, we believe all companies have an opportunity to help reduce emissions.

 Company-specific action to mitigate climate change can be cost-effective, as demonstrated by the return on investment companies receive from energy efficiency projects and the competitive price companies are now paying for renewable energy.